linhngkh/react-fitness-landing-page/README.md

-### Personal Project Made with React to learn Typescript
+### Personal Project Made with React to learn Typescript and react-hook-form